 Everything just felt wrong.
 I didn’t know how to carry the lens, hold it or even lock it into place!
 It felt as if I had grown a third arm or 11th finger; everything was awkward, and everything seemed to take longer and be so much more difficult.
 Over the last 9 years of doing travel photography I had a system for moving around quickly and getting the shots I wanted.
 I knew exactly how to pack to fit everything into my daypack, I knew how to decide what lenses to take, and how to travel light and minimal when it came to equipment.
 But now it was all wrong.

 I introduced a Sigma telephoto lens into my photography routine and it was as if I had landed on another planet that I didn’t understand.
-After 9 years of doing travel photography, I had regressed back to a ‘beginner’ status when it came to telephoto photography.
+After 9 years of doing travel photography, I had regressed back to a ‘beginner’ status when it came to wildlife and telephoto photography.

 Every day we have a choice to make; we can sit and coast, or we can push ourselves.
 This trip to Wrangel Island was a chance to push myself.